sampennington/react-scroll-tracker/README.md

 # react-scroll-tracker

-A React hook to help with scroll tracking events, which supports typescript.
+A React hook to help with scroll tracking events, which supports TypeScript and server-side rendering (SSR).

 ## Basic Usage